GothenburgBitFactory/tw.org/content/docs/dom.md

 This references the description text of task 1.
 There is a [`_get` helper command](/docs/commands/_get) that queries data using a DOM reference.
-Let\'s see it in action, by first creating a detailed task.
+Let's see it in action, by first creating a detailed task.

 ```
 $ task add Buy milk due:tomorrow +store project:Home pri:H